Average CTP Payout Amounts in Queensland (2026)

 All of these damages are usually added up by a judge or a lawyer if the case ever gets to litigation and paid out in one lump sum.

-How Are CTP Payouts Determined?
+How are CTP Payouts Determined?

 The first questions to ask in determining a CTP payout are: